MoritzLost/ProcessWireDev/site/03-templating-and-development/05-processwire-responsive-images.md

 While the functional core of the component is done in PHP, the template can be written in Twig.
 In addition to passing the required parameters to the PHP method, the Twig component will accept some additional optional parameters that make it as reusable as possible:

-- The `sizes` attribute that allows the browser to chose a size.
+- The `sizes` attribute that allows the browser to choose a size.
 - Additional HTML attributes like `title`, `alt`, `loading` and `class`.

 The component can look something like this: